mhostetter/galois/README.md

 <class 'np.ndarray over GF(2^8)'>
 ```

-These classes are subclasses of `galois.FieldArray` (which itself subclasses `np.ndarray`) and have `galois.FieldMeta` as their metaclass.
+These classes are subclasses of `galois.FieldArray` (which itself subclasses `np.ndarray`) and have `galois.FieldClass` as their metaclass.

 ```python
 >>> issubclass(GF256, np.ndarray)